reaperhulk/dsa-ctf/emails/randrange_issues.md

 Python works it appears there's only one global instance of MT.
 So, you should be able to query that endpoint and then invert the output to derive the state of the server's RNG.

+We're getting close, I can feel it.
+Email me if you need help putting it all together.

+-Hat